OkayHughes/open-lab-notebook/src/posts/411/411_final_paper_outline.md

   * Figure 10: ICNC vs liquid water path: absurd scatter across models (should include this)
   * No agreement about ICNC

 High degree of heterogeneity among models.
-Even those that share
+Even those that share, e.g., a double moment scheme.

 # Modeling Interventions